cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/scheduled-event.md

 ### Methods

 When a Workers script is invoked by a [Cron Trigger](/platform/cron-triggers), the Workers runtime starts a `ScheduledEvent` which will be handled by the `scheduled` function in your Workers Module class.
-The `ctx` argument represents the _context_ your function runs in, and contains the following methods to control what happens next:
+The `ctx` argument represents the context your function runs in, and contains the following methods to control what happens next:

 <Definitions>

 - <Code>ctx.waitUntil(promise<ParamType>Promise</ParamType>)</Code> <Type>void</Type>

-    - Use this method to notify the runtime to wait for asynchronous tasks (e.g. logging, analytics to third-party services, streaming and caching).
+    - Use this method to notify the runtime to wait for asynchronous tasks (e.g., logging, analytics to third-party services, streaming and caching).
 The first `ctx.waitUntil` to fail will be observed and recorded as the status in the [Cron Trigger](/platform/cron-triggers) Past Events table.
 Otherwise, it will be reported as a Success.

 </Definitions>